 For a long time, there have been predictions of chatbots becoming ubiquitous in restaurants.
-The two obvious use cases here are booking and ordering.
+The two obvious restaurant chatbot use cases here are booking and ordering.

-The booking use case has recently been highlighted by Google’s Duplex bot.
-This is a voice bot that can make an appointment or reservation at a restaurant over the phone.
-It is an impressive bot, because of how well it understands the speech and meaning of the human in the conversation and because of how human it has been made to sound, complete with human-like pauses, “umms” and “aha’s”
+The restaurant booking chatbot use case has recently been highlighted by Google’s Duplex bot.
+This is a voice chatbot that can make an appointment or reservation at a restaurant over the phone.
+It is an impressive example of a restaurant chatbot, because of how well it understands the speech and meaning of the human in the conversation and because of how human it has been made to sound, complete with human-like pauses, “umms” and “aha’s”

-The Duplex bot was designed for restaurants and other small businesses that do not have automatic booking systems.
+The Duplex chatbot was designed for restaurants and other small businesses that do not have automatic booking systems.
 These businesses rely on humans to take calls and make bookings.